 Spice Addiction Rehab

-Clinically Reviewed on September 2, 2022 by Dr Alexander Lapa (Psychiatrist).
+Clinically Reviewed on December 12, 2023 by Dr Adel Ghaly.
 All information on this page has been reviewed and verified by a certified addiction professional.

 Spice is not a single drug but the nickname for a range of artificially created substances known as synthetic cannabinoids.